 What's your name?

-To understand the importance of sales pitch readability we should start with a short story.
+To explain the importance of sales pitch readability we’d like to start with a short story.

-An eCom site has a bestseller that’s doing $100 million in sales.
+The bestseller on a direct-to-consumer eCom site is generating $100 million in online sales.
 Serious bloody number.

-They hire this incredible copywriter who writes an incredible product page sales pitch.
-The work is loved by all.
+They hire this incredible copywriter who crafts an incredible product page Sales Pitch.

 Because writing great copy isn’t enough.